Arm Pain after Axillary Lymph Node Dissection

 - A change or decrease in range of motion of your arm/shoulder.

 If you have any of the symptoms listed above, call your provider.
 Your provider will do a physical exam of your arm, axilla, and chest wall.
-Tests may be done to check your sensory and motor neurologic function.
+Tests may be done to check your sensory and brain/nerve function.
 Other issues will be ruled out so that you and your care team can best treat the arm pain.
-You may be referred to an occupational or physical therapist specialized in treating nerve pain after surgery.
+You may need to see an occupational or physical therapist that works in treating nerve pain.

 Call your provider right away if you have: